dali-kaafar/dali-kaafar.github.io/_pages/about.md

 I am (Full) Professor at the Faculty of Science and Engineering, Computing Department at Macquarie University, Sydney, Australia.

-I am the Executive Director of the Optus Macquarie University Cyber Security Hub and director of the Data Security and Privacy Research Program.
+I am the Executive Director of the Optus Macquarie University Cyber Security Hub and director of the Data Security and Privacy R&D Program.

 With a team of collaborators I am interested in the broad R&D activities in Cyber Security in Emerging Technologies with a vision to enable Explicit Trust in the Digital Economy.
 My primary research interests are Data Security and Privacy, with a focus on Privacy-Preserving (or Enhancing) technologies and Information Security for Web and Mobile applications, (Provably) private date sharing and Trustworthy Secure and Private Machine learning techniques.